po1sigala/live/02-Lesson-Plans/Part-Time/16-Week_Project-2-Contd/README.md

 ## Instructor/TA Notes

-Encourage students to spend time deciding how they want to present their project before presentation day.
+* Encourage students to spend time deciding how they want to present their project before presentation day.

+* Share the [Project Presentation Template](https://docs.google.com/presentation/d/1_u8TKy5zW5UlrVQVnyDEZ0unGI2tjQPDEpA0FNuBKAw/edit) with students early in the week to give them ample time to prepare for their presentations.

+* Prepare a slide deck of superlative awards to give to each group.
+Use [this example](https://docs.google.com/presentation/d/1Tca5VT_S13ioFUO-pewh_g9dJaBQ9prg-vsRwMjyDXU/edit?usp=sharing), and feel free to customize it as you see fit for your cohort.

 ## Career Connection